 Thursday, 26 April to Monday, 30 April 30 2018

 The 2018 conference of the APNME will take place in Kaohsiung, the second largest city in Taiwan, from April 26 (Thursday) to April 30 (Monday).
 Educators and researchers who are interested in exploring and fostering the role played by moral values in education are warmly invited to join us for this special occasion.

 Kaohsiung is one of the oldest cities in Taiwan.
-Beginning from1661, settlers from China built their homes in this area and gradually developed villages and towns that later expanded to become today’s metropolis.
+Beginning from1661, settlers from Mainland built their homes in this area and gradually developed villages and towns that later expanded to become today’s metropolis.
 The Taiwan straits are located to the west of the city and the Bashi Channel to its south.
 Kaoshiung has a deep natural harbor which enabled it to develop over the centuries as a shipping port, and today the city is an important commercial center along the Northeast Asia/South Pacific route.
 Thus, in addition to its vast downtown area, Kaoshiung has the vitality of its port and nearby ocean.
 It also has rich natural resources including fields and gardens, nearby forests, mountains and hot springs.
 Modern Kaohsiung is home to a multicultural society with its mix of Hoklo (Minna), Hakka and indigenous peoples, and together they have created a very special atmosphere in this old southern city.

 Moral Education: Conflicting Values and Common Ground